Magnetism in Gemstones

 Chrome Tourmaline (1.57ct, Inert, SI <0)

 Although both of these gems are colored primarily by small amounts of vanadium, Chelsea filter and fluorescent reactions suggests that the light green gem on the right has a somewhat higher ratio of vanadium to chromium than the moderate green gem on the left.
 Neither gem contains any magnetically detectable iron, and the vanadium/chromium content is also magnetically undetectable.
-These Chrome Tourmalines are both diamagnetic, and both fluoresce a weak yellow color under short wave UV light.
+These light green Chrome Tourmalines are both diamagnetic, and both fluoresce a weak yellow color under short wave UV light.

 Chrome Tourmaline (14.10ct, Inert, SI >0)

-The 3.23ct bi-color Indicolite Tourmaline pictured below is quite interesting, so let's take a close look at it's identifying characteristics.
-The body color changes from opaque dark blue on the left side to colorless on the right side.
+The 3.23ct bi-color Indicolite Tourmaline bar pictured below is quite interesting, so let's take a close look at it's identifying characteristics.
+The body color changes from opaque dark blue on the left side to colorless on the right side of the bar.
 The refractive index of this gems starts high at 1.63-1.655 on the dark blue end and decreases to the typical Elbaite range of 1.62-1.64 on the colorless end.
 These unusual changes within a single gem are due to variations in iron content.
 Lower concentrations of iron (blue color) result in lower densities along the length of the gem, accompanied by lower refractive indices.

 Progressive changes in magnetism can also be measured within this same bi-color gem.
 Measurements taken from left to right at 8 different points along the length of the 24mm bar show a ten-fold decrease in magnetic susceptibility from SI 781 at the dark blue end to just SI 78 at the colorless end due to progressively lower iron content.
 It is probable that the dark blue portion with susceptibilities above 500 is composed primarily of Schorl (a separate species) rather than "Indicolite" (Elbaite species).